Leandro Barbosa: Golden State Warriors (2014–2016)

 On September 10, 2014, Barbosa signed with the Golden State Warriors following his great performance at the 2014 FIBA Basketball World Cup.
 On December 30, Barbosa scored a season-high 17 points in a 126–86 victory over the Philadelphia 76ers.
 He won his first NBA championship with the Warriors after they defeated the Cleveland Cavaliers in the 2015 NBA Finals in six games.

 On July 13, 2015, Barbosa re-signed with the Warriors.
 In 2015–16, he helped the Warriors win an NBA record 73 games to eclipse the 72 wins set by the 1995–96 Chicago Bulls.
 The Warriors made it to the 2016 NBA Finals after overcoming a 3–1 loss against the Oklahoma City Thunder in the Western Conference Finals.
 In Game 1 of the NBA Finals against the Cleveland Cavaliers on June 2, Barbosa returned from a minor back injury to score 11 points on 5-of-5 shooting off the bench during a 104–89 victory.
-However, the Warriors eventually lost the series in seven games despite a 3–1 lead.
+However, the Warriors eventually lost in seven games despite a 3–1 lead.